 You are free to use the money in the way that works best for you and your family as you prepare to return.

-How does the cash assistance for voluntary return pilot work?
+How do I apply for the cash assistance for voluntary return program?

 - Express Your Interest